watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    ![Create Project Dialog with an arrow pointing at the Create button](media/b4-image51.png)

 8. Next, add an Azure Service Connection to your Azure DevOps Project.
-Select the Project settings gear icon in the bottom left to access your settings.
-Then select Service Connections.
+Select the **Project settings** gear icon in the bottom left to access your settings.
+Then select **Service connections**.

 9. Choose **Create service connection**, then pick **Azure Resource Manager** from the menu, and select **Next**.